MISSISSIPPI CODE TITLE 45.

 (b) A person commits a violation of this chapter who:

-(i) Knowingly
+(i) Knowingly harbors, or knowingly

 (ii) Knowingly assists a sex offender